TheOliverFranklin/Restoration_Monitoring_Protocols/LWD and Logjams/A_README_STEP1.txt

 **This Monitoring Package**

-This folder contains the Pebble Count Monitoring Package.
+This folder contains the Large Woody Debris (LWD) and Logjam Package.
 The files, in the order that you will need them, are as follows:

 - txt: this readme :)

 - pdf: field methods including one-page field reference sheet and field datasheet.
-Contains a brief intro to our approach and useful references
+Contains step-by-step field guidance, background for our chosen approach and useful references

-- xlsx: field datasheet in spreadsheet format (you may not need to use this, probably easier to print from the pdf above)
+- xlsx: 2 field datasheets in spreadsheet format for LWD and Logjam surveys (you may not need to use these files, it is probably easier to print them from the pdf above)

-- csv: data entry sheet to prepare data from the field for analysis
+- csv: 2 data entry sheets to prepare data from the field for analysis: 1 for LWD, 1 for logjam data entry.

-- 1 html file: step by step guidance for data analysis.
+- 2 html files: step by step guidance for data analysis.
+Use the LWD file first, and then the logjam file after (if you recorded any logjams).
 Contains some (partially fabricated) example data

-- 1 rmd file: corresponding to the above html file, these contain the R code and guidance.
-To be used alongside the html to analyse the data you collected.
+- 2 rmd file2: corresponding to the above html files, these contain the R code and guidance.
+To be used alongside the htmls to analyse the data you collected.
+Use the LWD file first, and then the logjam file after (if you recorded any logjams)